Anglo-Saxon settlement of Britain: Continental Roman sources

 The area of present-day England was part of the Roman province of Britannia from 43 AD.
-The province seems unlikely ever to have been as deeply integrated into Roman culture as nearby Continental provinces, however, and from the crisis of the third century Britain was often ruled by Roman usurpers who were in conflict with the central government in Rome, such as Postumus (about 260–269), Carausius (286–293), Magnentius (350–353), Magnus Maximus (383–388), and Constantine III (407–411).
+The province seems unlikely ever to have been as deeply integrated into Roman culture as nearby Continental provinces, and from the crisis of the third century Britain was often ruled by Roman usurpers who were in conflict with the central government in Rome, such as Postumus (about 260–269), Carausius (286–293), Magnentius (350–353), Magnus Maximus (383–388) and Constantine III (407–411).
+From the beginning the central Roman administration, like the later rebel administrations, recruited soldiers for Britain from the Lower Rhine regions in what is now the Netherlands and Northern Germany.
+This continued into the period when Rome lost direct control of the Lower Rhine to the Franks and Saxons who lived there.
+Such soldiers are likely to have become more important in Britain during periods when field armies were withdrawn during internal Roman power struggles.

-The people referred to as "Anglo-Saxons" by modern scholars tend to be referred to in Latin sources as "Saxons" (Saxones).
-This term began to be used by Roman authors in the 4th century.
-It was at this time used of raiders from north of the Frankish tribes who lived near the Rhine delta.
-Roman writers reported that these Saxons had been troubling the coasts of the North Sea and English Channel since the late 3rd century.
+While modern scholars use the term "Anglo-Saxons" to refer to speakers of Old English, the earliest waves to arrive without being in the Roman military were referred to in contemporary Latin sources as "Saxons" (Saxones).
+This term, which developed new meanings over time, was used by Roman authors starting in the 4th century, who reported that such Saxons had been troubling the coasts of the North Sea and English Channel since the late 3rd century.
+At this time the term was used for raiders from north of the Frankish tribes who lived near the Rhine delta.
 Among the earliest such mentions of Saxons, they were named as allies of both Carausius and Magnentius.
+At some point in the 3rd or 4th century the Romans also established a military commander who was assigned to oversee a chain of coastal forts on each side of the channel; the one on the British side was called the Saxon Shore (Litus Saxonicum).
 In 368 imperial forces under the command of Count Theodosius defeated Saxons who were apparently based in Britain.
-At some point in the 3rd or 4th century the Romans also established a military commander who was assigned to oversee a chain of coastal forts on each side of the channel; the one on the British side was called the Saxon Shore (Litus Saxonicum).
-The central Roman administration, like the rebel administrations, also recruited soldiers from the Frankish and Saxon regions beyond the Rhine in what is now the Netherlands and Germany, and such forces are likely to have become more important in Britain during periods when field armies were withdrawn during internal Roman power struggles.

 There are very few reliable written records for the 5th century, but what exists is generally understood to indicate a sharp increase of Anglo-Saxon immigration into Britain and the beginnings of Anglo-Saxon rule in some areas.
 According to the Chronica Gallica of 452, a chronicle written in Gaul, Britain was ravaged by Saxon invaders in 409 or 410.
 This was during the period when Constantine III was leading British Roman forces in rebellion on the continent.
 Although the rebellion was eventually quashed, the Romano-British citizens reportedly expelled their Roman officials during this period and never again re-joined the Roman Empire.
-In the 6th century Procopius wrote that after the overthrow of Constantine III in 411 "the Romans never succeeded in recovering Britain, but it remained from that time under tyrants".
+In the 6th century the Byzantine historian Procopius wrote that, after the overthrow of Constantine III in 411, "the Romans never succeeded in recovering Britain, but it remained from that time under tyrants".